Cogosense/iOSBoostFramework/README.md

 * i386
 * x86_64

-It is suitable for using on all iOS devices newer than iPhone3GS and simulators.
+It is suitable for using on all iOS devices support iOS 11 and greater.

+Note: The latest release 1.73.0 does not support MacOS Apple Silicon.
+This will be in the next release.

 ## Supported Libraries